 This recipe was created for Soom my Jamie Vespa of Dishing Out Health.

 - Make the pancakes.
 Combine mashed bananas, Greek yogurt, Soom Tahini, egg, and almond milk.
 Mix well.

 - Heat coconut oil or butter in a griddle or large skillet over medium heat.
 Working in batches, scoop 1/4-cupfuls of batter onto griddle.
 Cook pancakes until bottoms are golden brown and bubbles form on top, about 3 minutes.
 Flip and cook until other side of pancakes are golden brown, about 2 minutes.

-- Serve pancakes with candied walnuts and additional Soom Silan.
+- Serve pancakes with candied walnuts and additional Soom Silan